hashbangCoder/Text-Summarization/README.md

 # Text-Summarization

-Text Summarization using Pointer Attention Models
+Text Summarization using Residual Logarithmic LSTMS.
+The model also uses Pointer Generator Network, Coverage, Reinforcement based learning and Attention Mechanism.

-This is a Pytorch implementation of [Get To The Point: Summarization with Pointer-Generator Networks by See et. al.](https://arxiv.org/abs/1704.04368)
+This is based on Pytorch implementation of [Get To The Point: Summarization with Pointer-Generator Networks by See et. al.](https://arxiv.org/abs/1704.04368), modified from [here](https://github.com/hashbangCoder/Text-Summarization)

 ## Dependencies
 You require :